balderdashy/sails-docs/reference/websockets/resourceful-pubsub/resourceful-pubsub.md

 Let&rsquo;s say you have a model named `User` in your app, with a single &ldquo;name&rdquo; attribute.
 First, we&rsquo;ll add a listener for &ldquo;user&rdquo; events:

 ```
-io.socket.on("user", function(event){console.log(event);})
+io.socket.on('user', function(event){console.log(event);})
 ```

 This will log any notifications about `User` models to the console.
-However, we won&rsquo;t receive any such messages until we *subscribe* to the existing `User` model instances.
-If you&rsquo;re using the default blueprints, you can subscribe by making a socket request from the client to `/user`:
+However, we won&rsquo;t receive any such messages until we *subscribe* to the existing `User` records (aka model instances).
+If your app currently has the blueprint API enabled, you can use the sails.io.js client to watch the User model for new records, as well as subscribing to the returned set of records by making a socket `GET` request from the client to `/user`:

 ```
 io.socket.get("/user", function(resData, jwres) {console.log(resData);})